 Many of the parish registers have also been transcribed and published in the database of the Digital Archives so the information from these protocols is searchable.
 Even though the transcribed parish registers consist of millions of records, it is just a small percentage of all the parish registers available.

 During the transcription, all data from a list/clerical action in the parish register is registered according to a standard for transcribing parish registers, Kyrre.
 The data is then published in the Digital Archives and available for searching.
 All the transcribed records are gathered in one big database, so it is possible to search through all transcribed sources, or to make a selection of sources/places to search.
 It is also possible to search the data by type of list/action (baptism, wedding, burial, etc.).
 Read more about this under transcribed parish registers.

-The transcription work for the parish registers are done partly in the National Archives, but most of it is done by private persons, associations and DIS-Norge (The Genealogy Society of Norway-DIS).
+The transcription work for the parish registers is done partly in the National Archives, but most of it is done by private people, associations and DIS-Norge (The Genealogy Society of Norway-DIS).
 These transcribe the parish registers on their own initiative and deliver the data to the Digital Archives for publishing.
-Private persons and associations are responsible for their own data and they have guest rooms in the Digital Inn, while DIS-Norge is transcribing in cooperation with the National Archives and entrust the records to the National Archives.
+Private people and associations are responsible for their own data and they have guest rooms in the Digital Inn, while DIS-Norge is transcribing in cooperation with the National Archives and entrust the records to the National Archives.